w3c/wot-binding-templates/registry-requirements.md

     - Ege: No as we want other organizations to also submit bindings. -> Group seems to be fine with this requirement.
     - Cris: Do we allow the WoT binding to be just one section of the document? -> Group seems to be fine but pointing to the specific location will be needed.
 (PDF or similar document type submission will require a text pointing to the section.)
     - Jan: Should the binding document be publicly available and for free?
 What about the license, e.g., can I write a binding driver without any fees, etc?
       - Ege: At least the custodian and the reviewers should be able to access it for free.
+This is either with a liaison so that the WG can read it, or the reviewer has access to the binding.
+      - Koster: Requiring everything to be free to use would limit the amount of bindings.
+At the very least, the entry should contain a freely available summary document that explains the protocol and how WoT is used there, ideally with an example.
+The reader should know to what extent the binding goes (e.g. reading device data or device management).
+        - Content of Summary Document: What is the minimum we expect in such a summary document?
-      - Dimensions: Reading the binding document, reading the protocol specification, implementing a device/Thing, implementing a Consumer application/driver, and building a commercial product with it.
+      - Dimensions: Reading the binding document, reading the protocol specification, implementing a device/Thing, implementing a Consumer application/driver, and building a commercial product with it, making a statement about your product's supporting that binding.
       - DISCUSS MAIN CALL
     - Cris: We should strongly recommend linking HTML documents.
 4. DISCUSS: What is the objective mechanism to confirm the status change to "current"?
 Should we have a test suite?
 Plugfest experience?